weisurya/refactoring-playground/ch1/01_starting_point/README.md

 7. How to use `slide statements`:
 - move the relevant variable into nearby the affecting line of codes
 - gathering together everything makes it easier to do `replace temp with query`

+8. How to use `split phase`:
+- to divide the logic into 2 parts: 1) to calculate the data required for the statement, 2) renders it into text on HTML
+- cooperate with `extract function`